Maria Caulfield: Return to backbenches

 On 7 September 2022 following the appointment of Liz Truss as Prime Minister and the subsequent formation of her ministry, Caulfield was dismissed from her role in Government and returned to the backbenches.

 Caulfield is a former board member of Blue Collar Conservativism.
+She is also a member of the Conservative Christian Fellowship.

 In October 2022, when Caulfield was appointed Parliamentary Under-Secretary of State for Women, the appointment was criticised by the British Pregnancy Advisory Service because she had voted against buffer zones outside abortion clinics and against legalising abortion in Northern Ireland.
 She has said that protesters outside abortion clinics might be there in order "to comfort" those entering the clinic.

+Caulfield lost her seat in the 2024 United Kingdom general election, coming second to Liberal Democrat James MacCleary.
+She won 26.8% of votes cast, compared to 47.9% in 2019.
+She defected to Reform UK in September 2025.

 Personal life

 Caulfield lives with her husband Steve Bell, an ex-serviceman and former builder, who works as her office manager.
-He is a Brighton and Hove City Councillor, as well as being active in the voluntary party and was President (2015–16) of the Conservative National Convention, the organizing body of the voluntary party.
-She is also a member of the Conservative Christian Fellowship.
+He was a Brighton and Hove City Councillor until his defeat in 2023, as well as being active in the voluntary party, and was President (2015–16) of the Conservative National Convention, the organising body of the voluntary party.

 Caulfield is an urban shepherdess, part of an environmental project which uses sheep and cattle to graze public open spaces.
 She previously held a non-executive director position on the board of the housing charity BHT Sussex.
 She supports Arsenal and Lewes football clubs, and is a shareholder of the latter.

 A practising Roman Catholic, Caulfield supports lowering the current abortion time limit.
-She reports that (at some point prior to July 2022) she had suffered a stroke.
+She reports that (at some point prior to July 2022) she suffered a stroke.